spotinst/help/src/docs/ocean/cluster-overview-tab.md

 To view these savings, click the **Bin Packing** tab (unless already displayed).

+[placeholder for graphic when available]

 This tab displays:

 *   Scaled-down nodes: If one or more nodes have been scaled down, the number of scaled-down nodes appears.
 Click to view the number of nodes scaled down in the selected time range in the Bin Packing window.
 An entry for each scaled-down node is listed with these details:

+      * Pie-charts:
+         * Virtual Node Group percentage breakdown for nodes.
+         * Lifecycle percentage breakdown (On-Demand, Savings Plans, Reserved Instances, and spots).
+      * List:
          * Instance ID.
-    *   VNG: You can click on the link for a listed VNG to display your custom VNG details.
+         * Virtual Node Group: You can click the link for a listed VNG to display your custom VNG details.
+         * Instance Type
          * Lifecycle.
-    *   Savings %.
-    *   Scale down timestamp.
+         * Scale-Down Timestamp, for example 06/25/2023 09:23:15

+[placeholder for graphic when available]

 *   Resource savings from bin packing in the following units:
     * CPU resources saved in vCPU Hours.
     * Memory resources saved in GiB Hours.
     * GPU resources saved in GPU Hours.

 ### Ocean Savings from Reverting to a Lower Cost Node